Fibromyalgia is a disorder that causes muscle pain and fatigue (feeling tired). People with fibromyalgia have pain and tenderness throughout the body.

 Fibromyalgia has been linked to:

-Fibromyalgia affects 5 million Americans 18 or older.
+Fibromyalgia affects 5 million Americans 18 and older.
 Between 80 and 90 percent of people diagnosed with fibromyalgia are women.
 However, men and children also can have the disorder.
 Most people are diagnosed during middle age.

 People with certain other diseases may be more likely to have fibromyalgia.
 These diseases include: